nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 12 - Nov 04 - Nov 10.md

 ## Team Meeting:
   - Presentation: Scalable Advanced Learning Ecosystems by Dr. Courville and Dr. Gazi

-## Tasks To Complete:
+## Tasks Completed:
-  - Code new home page
+  - New home page is completed
-  - Refactor app.py
+  - Refactoring of app.py

 ## Sub-team meeting:
   -  Met on Nov 10